pure-symbols/pure.lexicals/README.md

-# pure project
+# *pure project* 🧫

 ~~~
-Study fp at where even it is not exist yet. 🧬
+🧫 Study fp at where even it is not exist yet . 🧬
 ~~~

 This is a theoretical verification in *Functional Programming* studies.